 Why do messages contain unreadable “winmail.dat” attachments?

 If you use Microsoft Outlook to send mail, people might complain that your messages contain an unreadable “winmail.dat” attachment, with the normal attachments not visible.

 Or if you receive mail from people who use Outlook, the messages they send you might contain a “winmail.dat” attachment instead of the attachment you were expecting.

-If this happens, it’s because the copy of Microsoft Outlook sent the message in a non-standard “rich text” format.
+If this happens, it’s because Microsoft Outlook sent the message in a non-standard “rich text” format.
 Those attachments can only be viewed using certain mail programs like Outlook, but not by many non-Microsoft mail programs or our Webmail system — the “rich text” part appears as a “winmail.dat” attachment in those programs.